Jiya-786/DSA_codechef_notes/linear data structures/arrays/Alternating array by sign (Leetcode 2149)/README.md

-Rotate the array

-You are given an integer array
+Alternating Array

+Chef has an array of integers.
+The array has even length and contains an equal number of positive and negative integers.
+Chef wants to rearrange the array so that:

+Every consecutive pair of numbers has opposite signs.

+The relative order of positive numbers among themselves and negative numbers among themselves is preserved.

+The array starts with a positive number.

+Help Chef rearrange his array according to these rules.

+Function Declaration

+Function Name

+r

+e

+a

+r

+r

+a

 n

-u

-m

-s

-nums.
-Rotate the array to the right by

-k

-k positions, where

-k
+g

+e

+A

+r

+r

+a

+y

+rearrangeArray – This function rearranges an array of integers.

+Parameters

-k is a non-negative integer.
+a

-For example:

-Given the array \[10, 20, 30, 40, 50], rotating it two times to the right results in:

-First rotation - \[50, 10, 20, 30, 40]

-Second rotation - \[40, 50, 10, 20, 30]

-You need to implement a solution that operates in-place and uses only

-O

-(
+r

+r

+arr : A reference to a vector of integers of size

+n

+n.

+Contains both positive and negative integers.

+Has an equal number of positive and negative values.

+n

+n : An integer representing the size of the array

+Always even

+Satisfies all constraints

+Return Value

+The function does not return anything.

+It modifies the vector in-place, producing a rearranged array that:

+Starts with a positive integer

+Alternates sign at every position

+Preserves the internal order of all positive and all negative elements

+Constraints

+2

+≤

+N

+≤

+2

+⋅

+10

+5

+2≤N≤2⋅10

+5

+&nbsp;

+N

+N is even

 1

-)

-O(1) additional space.

-You don’t need to print any values; simply edit the values of the array.

-Follow up:

-Can you think of multiple approaches to solve this problem?
-(There are at least three different strategies.)
+≤

+∣

+A

+\[

+i

+]

+∣

+≤

+10

+5

+1≤∣A\[i]∣≤10

+5

+&nbsp;

+The array contains exactly

+N

+/

+2

+N/2 positive and

+N

+/

+2

+N/2 negative integers

 Input Format

-The first line contains a single integer T, the number of test cases.
+The first line contains a single integer

-Each test case consists of two lines:
+T

+T — the number of test cases.

+For each test case:

+The first line contains an integer

+N

-The first line contains two space-separated integers: N — size of the array K — number of right rotations
+N — the size of the array.

+The next line contains

+N

-The second line contains N space-separated integers — the array elements.
+N space-separated integers representing the array elements.

 Output Format

-For each test case, output the rotated array in a new line (space-separated).
+For each test case, print the rearranged array (starting with positive and alternating signs) on a new line.